 Dont buy fully mature hens unless from an actual grower like us, too many old hens post moult are being sold as early lay hens, leaving the owner with hens to feed and few eggs.

 There are some good resources on facebook, we find that the books are filling pages with old wives tales not really suited to modern hen strains much of the time.
-We recommend www.facebook.com/chickenkeepinguk for general queries
+We recommend www.facebook.com/chickenkeepinguk and no bull poultry for general queries